RR-Ralefaso/RGM/readme.md

 - [ ] Adaptive FPS based on network conditions
 - [ ] Wayland display server support
 - [ ] Mouse pointer handoff across display boundary
+- [ ] remote access ,full or partial , to all the storage of the Receiver

 ---